MattJOlson/MattJOlson.github.io/_posts/2016-12-12-testing-suave-webparts.md

 {% endhighlight %}

 This shows off our general pattern for building test data: We're writing combinators on `HttpContext`, adding info as we need to.
+We can use the same approach to add headers, fill in a request body, set cookies, and so on.
+For now we'll proceed with what we have.

 Once we've done that, we can throw it at a WebPart and see what we get:

 {% highlight ocaml %}
 [<Test>]